Q2Tech/q2wordpress/README.md

 This WordPress install is set up in a way that places the ```wp-content``` directory *outside* the main ```wordpress``` directory.
 This setup also places the ```index.php``` and ```wp-config.php``` files outside the ```wordpress``` directory.
 Thes files have been edited appropriately.
 This setup is oriented to be developed locally but pushed periodically to a staging environment.
 Thus, the ```wp-config.php``` has also been customized to allow enable inputting two sets of database credentials, one for your local development environment and one for the staging environment.

-To clone this repository and include the submodules, issue the following git command:
+###To clone this repository and include the submodules
+**Issue the following git command:*

-    user@computer:~$ git clone --recursive git@github.com:Herm71/bbwordpress.git yournewprojectdirectory
+    blackbird@computer:~$ git clone --recursive git@github.com:Herm71/bbwordpress.git yournewprojectdirectory

-To use this repository in a new project, first clone this repository into a temporary new bare repository, like this:
+###To use this repository in a new project
+**first clone this repository into a temporary new bare repository, like this:**

-    user@computer:~$ git clone --bare --recursive git@github.com:Herm71/bbwordpress.git /path/to/tempbbwordpress.git
+    blackbird@computer:~$ git clone --bare --recursive git@github.com:Herm71/bbwordpress.git /path/to/tempbbwordpress.git
     # Make a bare clone of the repository

-Next, mirror this temporary clone to a new project repository
+**next, mirror this temporary clone to a new repository**

     blackbird@computer:~$ cd tempbbwordpress.git
     #Enter temporary project repository directory